Leading causes of divorce that you need to think about

-Every couple has their own unique story.
-Every divorce is unique, but the reasons for divorce are common for most of the couples.
+Every couple has its own unique story.
+Every divorce is unique, but the reasons for divorce are common for most couples.

 It doesn’t matter even you are 1 year in marriage or 30 years, every marriage can reach the point of no return.

 We will introduce you to the reasons for divorce that psychologists and divorce lawyers claim are most common.

 “Change is not easy.
 But remaining in a constant state of grief, heartache, and resentment is harder.”

 There are a lot of reasons for divorce.
 If we make a ranking, the most common issue couples get divorced on are money.
 Money touches so many areas f people’s life.

 Money can affect marriage in so many different ways.
 No matter how much money you have (or not).
 If one spouse hide from others how much spends or what is the debt of credit cards, there comes the problem.
 Also, one spouse can make considerably more than the other, creating earning/control issues.

 Each spouse may have different ideas on long-term financial goals.
 One spouse wants to “live for today” while the other wants to put every extra penny toward retirement.

 One spouse wants a new car every two years while the other is happy to drive any vehicle that is already paid off.

 Financial problems cause stress and stress chokes of communication.
 Communication problems lead to a lack of trust and the result is divorce.